PELVE from a regulatory perspective: Numerical case study

 For the WC-PELVE, the new ES level is given by the PELVE curve of insurer $4$, since it is the maximum among all, cf.~\prettyref{fig:pelve_lognormalGamma}.
 This results in relative reductions of the capital reserves for the other insurers; for instance, for insurer $6$ we observe reductions below $-2\%$.
 Allowing all insurers to reduce reserves may threaten the market stability and conflict with regulatory interests.
-In contrast, the MSE-PELVE accounts for all six insurers, yielding positive relative changes for insurers~$2$ and~$4$.
+In contrast, the other Multi-PELVE methods -- beside BC-PELVE -- account for all six insurers, see e.g.,~the MSE-PELVE on the RHS in Figure~\ref{fig:capitalChanges_gamma}.

 The MSE-PELVE closely follows the PELVE curve of insurer $1$, so the relative changes for insurer~$1$ are near zero.
 With its large equity capital and asset amount, insurer $1$ acts as a market leader.
 However, small relative changes for the market leader under the MSE-PELVE are not a common feature, as we will see for model 2 in the next subsection.